Kenny Rogers and the First Edition: TV and later releases

 After the success of a pilot shot in late 1970, the fall of 1971 saw Kenny Rogers and the First Edition become hosts of their own television series Rollin' on the River.
 Later to be shortened to Rollin, this was a variety show that was taped in Canada (taking advantage of recently imposed Canadian content requirements) which geared itself toward rock, blues, and folk performers and groups.
 Unlike the more Las Vegas-styled The Sonny & Cher Comedy Hour, Rollin was focused on harder-edged guests like Ike and Tina Turner, veterans like Bo Diddley, veteran Canadian based artists such as Ronnie Hawkins, and up and coming performers such as Jim Croce.
 The show also gave the First Edition a chance to do the comedy Kenny and Terry had long made a part of their act.
 Though it got good ratings, Rollin did have one ill side effect: the First Edition were now seen as television personalities instead of recording stars.
 Terry Williams' signature song, "What Am I Gonna Do", was to become the group's next single in late 1971.
 It was the first First Edition 45 not to chart since 1968.

-Recorded over six months in 1971, and released in March 1972, The Ballad of Calico was written by future star Michael Murphey and the First Edition's musical director and arranger Larry Cansler.
+Recorded over six months in 1971, and released in March 1972, The Ballad of Calico was written by future star Michael Martin Murphey and the First Edition's musical director and arranger Larry Cansler.
 Cansler replaced Hobbs on stage during this period, but despite his large creative role here, and on Rollin' on the River, he was not promoted on either as a member of the group.
 The album was a country rock opera about a late 19th-century mining town, but unlike most like-minded projects of the era, all of the songs were based on fact.
 The sleeve and booklet of this two-LP set had genuine and period-styled photos depicting the era, with all of the lyrics presented in hand-written script.
 The music was critically well received, with all of the group (outside of Mickey) taking at least one lead.
 The song chosen for a single was "School Teacher," an acoustic rhythm and blues song with a lead by Kin.
-In retrospect it's easy to understand the probable reasons the artistically valid "School Teacher" didn't get past No. 91.
-Putting out a First Edition single where Rogers was not prominent had already shown itself to be a gamble, plus lyrics written to reflect the sexist views of the 19th century sounded odd outside of the LP's concept.
 "The Ballad Of Calico" has since picked up a large cult following, but back in 1972 it was all but ignored.
-Frustrated by the falling sales (the album hardly sold at all), Vassy began to let a drinking habit get out of control.
 According to Mickey Jones' book That Would Be Me, Vassy was fired several months after the "Calico's" release following a drunken backstage confrontation with Terry Williams.